 The attractive gold/blacked-accented Slammer III comes in 8 sizes/ models, from the lean 3500 to the massive 10500.
 Penn also offers 2 additional high-speed models, the 6500HS and 8500HS (black with red accents).
 With so many size options, this reel can be used for a wide variety of applications that include surf, kayak, inshore and offshore fishing, just to name a few.

-High-quality components and solid performance are at the heart of this reel, and you see that right away in its all-metal frame construction that features a high-grade aluminum body, aluminum side plates, and an aluminum rotor to increase the reel’s performance and life-span with saltwater use.
+High-quality components, solid performance and impressive specs are at the heart of this reel, and you see that right away in its all-metal frame construction that features a high-grade aluminum body, aluminum side plates, and an aluminum rotor to increase the reel’s performance and life-span with saltwater use.

 The body, as are other major components throughout the reel, is sealed by Penn’s IPX6 Sealed System to keep water out.